haruhi5/PixelMeter/README.md

 ## About

-PixelMeter is a network speed monitor application designed specifically for Google Pixel and native Android devices.
-Unlike traditional speed monitors, PixelMeter solves a common issue where using a VPN causes the displayed network speed to be double the actual speed (counting both the physical interface and the virtual VPN interface).
+Pixel Meter is a network speed monitor application designed specifically for Google Pixel and native Android devices.
+Unlike traditional speed monitors, Pixel Meter solves a common issue where using a VPN causes the displayed network speed to be double the actual speed (counting both the physical interface and the virtual VPN interface).

-**PixelMeter intelligently filters out VPN traffic**, directly reading from physical network interfaces (Wi-Fi, Cellular, Ethernet) to provide accurate real-time speed statistics.
+**Pixel Meter intelligently filters out VPN traffic**, directly reading from physical network interfaces (Wi-Fi, Cellular, Ethernet) to provide accurate real-time speed statistics.

 ## Screenshots